ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 -   Op-code `2` signifies a request to query the number from the contract's data.
 -   Op-code `3` is used in the response message, which the calling smart contract must handle in order to receive the result.

-For the simplicity, we used just simple little numbers 1, 2 and 3 for the operation codes.
+For simplicity, we used just simple little numbers 1, 2, and 3 for the operation codes.
 But for real projects, consider setting them according to the standard:

 -   [CRC32 Hashes for op-codes](/v3/documentation/data-formats/tlb/crc32)